-SPECIAL CIRCUMSTANCES: South Sudan is in a state of transition, as it recently became an independent nation and is recovering from many years of civil war with Sudan, and it is currently experiencing a significant civil conflict affecting several parts of the country.
-Civil and governmental institutions are being developed with international assistance, and the current conflict has further diminished their already limited capabilities.
+SPECIAL CIRCUMSTANCES: South Sudan is currently experiencing an internal conflict affecting several parts of the country.
+This has further diminished the government’s already limited capabilities.
 If you are traveling or doing business in South Sudan, you may find it difficult to identify legal or administrative remedies if problems arise.
 We often do not get timely notification of the detention of U.S. citizens in South Sudan.

 South Sudan’s official currency is the South Sudanese pound.
 You must be prepared to pay cash for all purchases, including hotel bills, airfares purchased locally, and all other travel expenses.
 South Sudan has no international ATMs, and local ATMs draw on local banks only.
 U.S. currency issued prior to 2006 is not accepted in South Sudan.